OpenCyphal/pycyphal/docs/pages/architecture.rst

 rather than adding any new abstraction on top).

 The main entity of the presentation layer is the controller class :class:`pyuavcan.presentation.Presentation`;
-specifically, the following methods form pretty much the core of the upper API:
+specifically, the following methods are the core of the upper API:

 - :meth:`pyuavcan.presentation.Presentation.make_publisher` -- constructs :class:`pyuavcan.presentation.Publisher`.
 - :meth:`pyuavcan.presentation.Presentation.make_subscriber` -- constructs :class:`pyuavcan.presentation.Subscriber`.
 - :meth:`pyuavcan.presentation.Presentation.make_client` -- constructs :class:`pyuavcan.presentation.Client`.
 - :meth:`pyuavcan.presentation.Presentation.get_server` (sic!) -- constructs :class:`pyuavcan.presentation.Server`.
   The name and semantics are slightly different because servers are unlike other session objects.
-  Read the docs for info.

 The presentation layer is the main part of the library API.